arunav-bhattacharya/learning-kotlin/README.md

   directly by the compiler.
 The compiler issues a warning on unchecked casts, and at runtime, only the non-generic part is checked (equivalent to `foo as List<*>`).

 - The type arguments of generic function calls are also only checked at compile time.
-However, **reified type parameters** of _inline functions_ (functions that are expanded at compile time removing additional function call overhead) are substituted by the actual type arguments in the inlined function body at the call sites and thus can be used for type checks and casts, with the same restrictions for instances of generic types.
+However, only in the case of _inline functions_, **reified type parameters** are substituted by the actual type arguments in the inlined function body at the call sites, during runtime, and can be used for type checks and casts, with the same restrictions for instances of generic types.

-- In the below examples, we'll see how reified type parameters will help reduce verbosity and clutter in the code.
+- In the below examples, we'll see how reified type parameters will help reduce verbosity and clutter in the code in an inline function.

 - Without reified type parameters